-This is a step-by-step guide to feeling great on a boat.
+This is a step-by-step guide to feeling great on a boat and preventing seasickness.
 It starts before you even make a booking, and lasts until you get back to the dock.
 In 10 minutes’ time, you’ll know what boats, trips, and remedies work best, as well as how to minimize seasickness during the trip.
 Let’s get started!

 First and Foremost: Don’t Panic!

 Firstly, think about when you’re going.
 Antibiotics can make people more nauseous and might interact with seasickness medications.
-Women are more likely to get seasick while they’re menstruating.
+Women are more likely to get seasick while they’re on their period.
 Timing your trip around things like this can be just as important as fishing when the seas are calm, and are much easier to predict in advance.

-If you really want to give yourself an edge, try taking vitamin B6 in the weeks leading up to the charter.
+If you really want a good shot at preventing seasickness, try taking vitamin B6 in the weeks leading up to the charter.
 It’s commonly prescribed to combat nausea during pregnancy, and it may also help you find your sea legs.
 Chickpeas, tuna, salmon, and chicken are all full of the stuff.
 You can also take B6 supplements if that’s easier for you.

 Two of the most important things to think about when planning your trip are where you’ll be fishing and what you’ll be fishing on.
 Everyone thinks about which treatments they’ll use and what they’ll pack for the trip, but being on the right boat in the right place can be make or break for serious sufferers.